- What is the Del Close Marathon?

 The Del Close Marathon is the largest improv festival in the world, and was founded by the Upright Citizens Brigade in 1999.
 The first DCM had 36 shows in 30 hours at one venue.
-In its 19th year DCM has grown to 3 days, 10 stages over 700 shows and panels.
-Over the past 19 years DCM has slowly turned into a festival not only celebrating the man responsible for turning improvisational comedy into its own art-form, but DCM is also now an inclusive celebration that embraces and brings together voices from around the country and world all in one weekend through the use of the art form of comedic improvisation.
+Over the past 20 years, DCM has expanded to 3 days, multiple venues, and hundreds of shows.
+DCM has slowly grown into a festival that not only celebrates the man responsible for turning improvisational comedy into its own art-form, but DCM is also an inclusive celebration that embraces and brings together voices from around the country and world all in one weekend through the use of the art form of comedic improvisation.

 "He just challenged you to be better." - Matt Besser